henrikvtcodes/jscfg/eslint/README.md

 #### `henrik/react`

 This includes the base Typescript rules along with general JSX linting and rules of hooks.
-Since I use tailwind css a lot, it also includes the linting plugin for that.

 #### `henrik/next`